 The horse’s digestive system is uniquely adapted to process fiber continuously.
 Unlike simple-stomached animals, horses rely heavily on the hindgut—specifically the cecum and colon—where microbes ferment forage into volatile fatty acids that provide a primary energy source.

-This fermentation process depends entirely on microbial stability.
+This process, known as hindgut fermentation, depends entirely on microbial stability.
 When the balance of bacteria shifts, digestion becomes less efficient, and the horse may struggle to maintain condition, energy, and consistency.

 The hindgut functions as the engine of equine digestion.
 It is responsible for breaking down structural carbohydrates, regulating fluid balance, and supporting microbial ecosystems that influence the horse’s overall physiology.

-Even small disruptions in hindgut pH or microbial balance can lead to cascading effects, including digestive upset, metabolic inefficiency, and performance limitations.
+Even small disruptions in microbial balance can lead to cascading effects, including digestive upset, metabolic inefficiency, and performance limitations.

-The equine microbiome consists of billions of microorganisms that work together to digest fiber, synthesize nutrients, and stabilize gut function.
+The equine microbiome consists of billions of microorganisms that digest fiber, synthesize nutrients, and stabilize gut function.
 A balanced microbiome supports consistent fermentation and efficient nutrient extraction.

 When microbial populations become imbalanced—due to stress, diet shifts, or environmental changes—digestive performance declines, and symptoms may begin to appear.